MinghanWu039/League-of-Legend-Analysis/README.md

 We test the two hypotheses by conducting a permutation test by permuting ```kills``` 1000 times and compute the test statistic .

-Below is a graph showing the distribution of the test tatistic according to $$H_0$$ and our observed statistic.
+Below is a graph showing the distribution of the test statistic according to $$H_0$$ and our observed statistic.

 <iframe
 src="img/distribution_of_difference_in_mean_(kills).html"